rhoticity/tpg-roadtrip-bingo/prompts.md

 - A building with an architectural dome/cupola
 - Any depiction of George Washington
 - Any depiction of Abraham Lincoln
+- Sign or building for any fraternal organization (Elks, Masons, Odd Fellows, etc.)
 - Any county building
 - A commemorative/informational sign/plaque for a specific tree
 - A commemorative/informational sign/plaque for a specific bench